 The Bachelor of Arts in General Studies (BAGS) is designed to meet the needs of a growing number of students who have completed considerable study in diverse subject areas, both academic and applied.
-This program allows students to organize their varied explorations into a coherent degree program.
+This online general studies degree program allows students to organize their varied explorations into a coherent degree program.
 The BAGS is unique among academic curricula, for it liberates students from the burden of repeating coursework in order to fulfill traditional degree requirements.
 The degree allows students to explore a wide variety of disciplines.
 It integrates both applied study (e.g., business, law, computer science, leadership) and arts and sciences to an extent not currently available in other degree programs.
 This is particularly important for adults who often interrupt their studies for prolonged periods and return with a different academic focus and career goal.
 The general studies degree allows nontraditional learners to continue moving forward without retracing a considerable portion of their study.

 Program Learning Outcomes